agerlet/QuizX/README.md

 ### The Lambda Functions

-The Lambda Functions are .Net 5 Lambda Custom Runtime Functions to collect data from student portal and get ready to be queried by the teacher portal.
+The Lambda Functions are created by AWS SAM (Hello World Example) to collect data from student portal and get ready to be queried by the teacher portal.

-For more info, please find [this](./Teacher.Lambda/src/Teacher.Lambda/Readme.md) for teacher Lambda Function and [this](./Student.Lambda/src/Student.Lambda/Readme.md) for student Lambda Function.
+For more info, please find [this](./TeacherFunction/README.md) for teacher Lambda Function and [this](./StudentFunction/README.md) for student Lambda Function.

+    # In the sam folder,
+    $ sam local start-api

+For more info about AWS SAM CLI, please refer [AWS Documentation](https://docs.aws.amazon.com/serverless-application-model/)

 ### The student portal